blogmotion/bm-backup-juniper/junos (SRX)/README.md

 - pscp.exe (32 or 64 bit)
 - puttygen.exe (key generation)

-These binaries can be downloaded from [PuTTY's website] (https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+These binaries can be downloaded from [PuTTY's website](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).

 ### [EN] 🚦 Requirements
 Requires a "super-user" account on Juniper equipment, with an associated SSH key.